 The Church has a growing children's and young people's ministry.
-The National Ecclesiastical Council (hereafter, the (N.E.C.) takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to The Church's care.
+The Bethel Board of Bishops takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to The Church's care.

 Church Mission